kubeflow/training-operator/docs/development/developer_guide.md

 Now that you confirmed you can spin up an operator locally, you can try to test your local changes to the operator.
 You do this by building a new operator image and loading it into your kind cluster.

-Note, that for the example job below, the PyTorchJob uses the `kubeflow` namespace.

 ### Build Operator Image
 ```sh